nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting tag(s) from contact

 1. **Deleting tags from an existing contact**
-   - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed, where all contacts have the tag `contacted`.
+   - **Prerequisites**: Ensure that AdmiNUS is running and at least one contact(s) are listed, where all contacts have the tag `contacted`.
    - **Test case**: `deletetag 1 t/Y2 t/computerScience`
      **Expected**: Tags removed from the first contact currently shown in the list.
 Status message updates.
 Timestamp updated.
    - **Test case**: `deletetag 0 t/invalid`